 We have not had any revenues since our inception.
-Since September 2011, we have been involved in the development, testing and marketing of SOBRCheck, our unique alcohol sensor technology.
-Although we have not had any sales to date, we are planning to be ready to commercialize the SOBRCheck device in the first quarter of 2021.
+Since September 2011, we have been involved in the development of our patented SOBR® SafeTM system, including, but not limited to, the developing, testing and marketing of SOBR®CheckTM, our unique alcohol sensor technology.
+Although we have not had any sales to date, we are planning to be ready to commercialize the SOBR®CheckTM device in the second quarter of 2021.